nickyiliwang0000/h/jquery/jquery-api-documentation.md

 	![A screenshot of the description of the type of argument the .html method will accept, reading "A string of HTML to set as the content of each matched element."](https://i.cloudup.com/HfrGuwa5ME-3000x3000.png)

-A lot of methods can take different types or amounts of arguments, so pick the method that's best suited to what you need and figure out what kind of argument it takes.
+A lot of methods can take different types or numbers of arguments, so pick the method that's best suited to what you need and figure out what kind of argument it takes.
 When in doubt, clicking the linked text in the type will bring you to a page that explains what the method is looking for.

 3. When in doubt, scroll down to find an **example** of this method in practice!